Frequently Asked Questions

 Can I get my money back if there is a problem?

 Our 30 day guarantee provides a facility that allows you to get a full refund or another pair of glasses if there is a problem with the glasses on receipt of the goods.
-However, if the problem is related to lack of care for the on your part then your money will not be returned nor can we provide a new pair of glasses.
+However, if the problem is related to lack of care for frames/lenses on your part, your money will not be returned nor can we provide a new pair of glasses.
 If you would like a refund you need to return your glasses to us for inspection together with the case and lens cloth.
 Once we have inspected the goods we will notify you of your position.

 Is the information I provide secure?